ruitaiS/capstone-1/README.md

  [Changes in ratings over time]

  [Can ignore sentivity / specificity I think, because we're not predicting binary output?]

+[There's some movies with very high/low average ratings because they don't have very many ratings to start with.
+There's a class section on why this happens]

+[popularity seems to be correlated with rating. pretty sure there's a section talking about this too]

 ### Tuneable Parameters:

 Ignore Low Activity Users (bottom n, bottom percentile)